taquangtrung/emacs-patches/README.md

     end
   ```

-- Run `brew install emacs-mac` or `brew reinstall emacs-mac` to appy the patch and install Emacs.
+- Run `brew install emacs-mac --with-no-title-bars` or `brew reinstall emacs-mac --with-no-title-bars` to apply the patch and install Emacs.